 Considering the highly competitive environment in the financial services industry, a reputation for financial strength and integrity is critical to the Bank's ability to attract and retain customers.
 The Bank's reputation could be harmed if it fails to adequately promote and market its products and services.
-The Bank's reputation could also be damaged if, as it increases its client base and the scale of its businesses, the Bank's comprehensive procedures and controls dealing with conflicts of interest fail, or appear to fail, to address conflicts of interest properly.
+The Bank's comprehensive procedures and controls dealing with conflicts of interest fail, or appear to fail, to address conflicts of interest properly.
 At the same time, the Bank's reputation could be damaged by employee misconduct, misconduct by market participants to which the Bank is exposed, a decline in, a restatement of, or corrections to its financial results, as well as any adverse legal or regulatory action.
 The loss of business that could result from damage to the Bank's reputation could have an adverse effect on its results of operations and financial position.